TestJavaDev/java-resources/docs/3_data_structures/2_Arrays/10_Challenge_10.md

 }
 {% endhighlight %}

-Explanation#
+## Explanation
 In this solution, we first create an empty array whose size is equal to the size of the original array, then we start iterating over the array and store the maximum number in the start of the array and then the minimum number next to it and so on.
 In the end, store the result array to the original array.

-Time Complexity#
+## Time Complexity
-The time complexity of this problem is O(n)O(n) as the array is iterated over once
+The time complexity of this problem is O(n) as the array is iterated over once

 ## Solution #2: Using O(1) Extra Space